Futuramistic/CIL2022/models/Reinforcement/ideas.md

             - this could be an alternative (or an addition!) to receiving a constant timestep penalty, albeit the agent would likely get slower as we go on (lower "timestep penalty" the more road pixels have been marked already)
     - __walking outside environment's bounding box__
         - nothing to segment there, so we're just wasting time
+        - for locality oriented network:
+            - penalizing this only makes sense, if we give the network global information about the localization of the current patch in the global image, e.g. pad with -1 values on the edge of the global image (however, we cannot guarantee that it won't still go outside); or give information as specified in "what to use as observation"
+- reward
+    - true positives
+    - true negatives?
+    - having hovered over every pixel of the complete image in at least one of the patches
+        - encourages not leaving out some areas
+        - might be hard to train, as the reward can only appear at the end of segmentation in this specific scenario --> therefore maybe increase the reward for any action taken into a new direction (this reward has to be less than the true positives/negatives in order for the network to consistently paint one road)
+    - typical road shapes (use geometric prior, e.g. reward if the angle doesn't change too much)

 - agent's starting point
     - place randomly in image, or
     - always place at same position
     - will likely not make much of a difference because we use replay buffer
     - hopefully agent will learn to explore the image and drive down a road once it finds one, to collect the reward as much as possible
+    - TODO Question: will our agent be able to handle images of different sizes?
 - when to terminate an episode?
     - after fixed number of timesteps: may be disadvantageous because different images have different number of roads, so we may miss some roads
         - if we do not always traverse the image in a fixed manner (e.g. from top to bottom, left to right), but instead follow roads in their direction, we may take a different number of timesteps for different images, depending on how many/which roads there are